Resolution

 - Company domains exclude generic providers (gmail.com, etc.)

-- Timestamps are standardized to ISO 8601 UTC
+- Timestamps are ISO 8601 UTC